Constitution of the Society for the History of Technology

 (b) Vice President/President Elect.
 The Vice President shall perform all of the duties of the President in t e event of the absence or disability of the President, shall assist the President when called upon, and shall have such other duties and powers as may be assigned to or vested in such office by the Executive Council or by the Members.
 The Vice President/President Elect’s term of office shall be two years, and normally on the expiration of that term he/she shall become President.

 §2.
-The officers of the Society shall serve without compensation.
-Expenses incurred by officers in the actual service of the Society, with the exception of travel expense to and from and subsistence at annual and special meetings, shall be reimbursed by the Treasurer after approval by the President.
+The member-elected officers of the Society shall serve without direct financial compensation from the Society.
+Expenses incurred by officers (including the Editor) in the actual service of the Society, with the exception of travel expense to and from and subsistence at annual and special meetings, shall be reimbursed by the Treasurer after approval by the President.
 Such reimbursement shall be reported to the Members at the annual meeting.

 §3.
 The terms of all Society officers shall commence on the first day of January following their election.